If you apply for Youth Allowance, we’ll assess you as being dependent or independent for payment.

 - live in a de facto relationship as a member of a couple for at least 12 months

 - have, or have had, a dependent child

-- are a job seeker assessed as being able to work less than 30 hours a week due to long-term disability, illness or injury
+- are a job seeker assessed as unable to work over 30 hours a week

 - are unable to live at home due to extreme circumstances